Máiría Cahill

-Máiría Cahill ([mˠaːˈɾʲiːə]; born 1981) is an Irish politician.
-In October 2014, she waived anonymity as a complainant in a sexual abuse case to tell of her claims of being sexually abused as a teenager by a Provisional IRA member and allegations of being subjected to an IRA internal investigation which forced her to confront her abuser.
+Máiría Cahill ([mˠaːˈɾʲiːə]; born 1981) is an Irish journalist and former politician.
+In October 2014, she waived anonymity as a complainant in a sexual abuse case to tell of her claims of being sexually abused as a teenager by her uncle-in-law Martin Morris, a Provisional IRA member and allegations of being subjected to an IRA internal investigation which forced her to confront her abuser.
 The documentary, A Woman Alone with the IRA, prompted a review of Public Prosecution Service conduct in three cases related to Cahill's allegations.
 In October 2015, the Labour Party announced Cahill had joined the party and she would be its candidate for election to Seanad Éireann.
 Cahill was elected as a Senator in November 2015 on the first count, with 122 first preferences out of 188 valid votes from Oireachtas members.
 In July 2018 she joined Northern Ireland's Social Democratic and Labour Party, which she left in November 2019 as a result of its decision not to field a candidate in Belfast North during the 2019 United Kingdom general election.